gboehl/dynare/doc/manual/source/the-model-file.rst

             verbatim;
             % Anything contained in this block will be passed
-            % directly to the <modfile>.m file, including comments var = 1;
+            % directly to the driver file, including comments var = 1;
             end;